Nil Alt

 Areas of Interest:

-Political economy and ecology of agriculture, geographies of global food production, uneven development, feminist geography, social reproduction, precarity in agrarian labour, internal and international migration, research methodology, photo-writing.
+Political economy and ecology of agriculture, global production networks, uneven development, feminist geography, labour regimes, migration, research methodologies, photo-writing.

 Program: